floe/aoc22/README.md

 # Advent of Code 2022

-So this year, I came across Advent of Code (again), and decided to give it a go.
+So this year, I came across [https://adventofcode.com/2022](Advent of Code) (again), and decided to give it a go.
 Solutions in the repo, random notes below.
+I'll note that I didn't look up any solutions or hints anywhere else, including ChatGPT, this is 100% my own mess.

 ### Day 1-7